 This bespoke degree programme has been designed for graduates who want to work either in community football to help address health-related problems and promote positive behaviour or as support to elite-level professional football teams.
 It attracts students from all over the world.

 Your tutors will be representative of the vast array of industry professionals, semi-professionals and amateurs, from elite coaches and players to support staff in community clubs.
 In addition, our reputation as a world-leading research centre ensures we attract high-level professionals to come and talk to you about the reality of working in the industry.

 We ensure that the programme is as current and relevant as possible by working closely with key industry partners and by engaging in extensive research to identify the skills and knowledge that football organisations look for in graduates.

-In 2018, we are celebrating 20 years of delivering the Science and Football programme at LJMU.
+In 2018 we celebrated 20 years of delivering the Science and Football programme at LJMU.
 As part of a series of events to mark the anniversary, Kasper Schmeichel visited LJMU to meet undergraduate and postgraduate students from the School of Sport and Exercise Sciences.

 What you will study on this degree

 Please see guidance on core and option modules for further information on what you will study